pmsoftware/odietamo/docs/Demo1StepByStep.rst

 Refresh the Projects and Models views in the ODI Designer UI, and the Logical Architecture and Physical Architecture view in the ODI Topology UI, and the standard ODI demo material will now be visible.

-Note that the objects, marked with the customer ODISCM_AUTOMATION/HAS_SCENARIO markers, in the demo environment 2 ODI repository, will have scenarios.
+Note that the objects, marked with the custom ODISCM_AUTOMATION/HAS_SCENARIO markers, in the demo environment 2 ODI repository, will have scenarios.
 But, in the demo environment 1 ODI repository the scenarios are not present.
 Hence the code in the SVN repository also does contain scenarios.

-This shows the purpose of these markers: to identify those objects that should have scenarios.
-The OdiScm solution will generate scenarios for these object when importing code from an SCM repository.
-Scenarios are not stored in the SCM repository because ODI does not consistently consistently generate Scenarios from a consistent set of source objects, and we do not want a variation in a Scenario to be considered a change to a source object being controlled by the SCM repository.
+This shows the purpose of these markers - to identify those source objects that should have scenarios.

+The OdiScm solution will generate scenarios for these objecs when importing code from an SCM repository.
+Scenarios are not stored in the SCM repository because ODI does not consistently consistently generate Scenarios (the order of elements Scenarios tends to differ) from a consistent set of source objects, and we do not want a variation in a Scenario to be considered a change to a source object being controlled by the SCM repository.